Dineshkumar013/Online_Diagonistic_Lab/README.md

 - THYROID MODEL:
 This model helps us to identify thyroid problems in your thyroid gland

+## Datasets:
+All the datasets which are required to run this project is provided above.

 ##  How to build it locally: